course-details-portlet

 Required previous knowledge

 All required courses in the previous semesters in the MSc programme in sustainable architecture must have been passed (90 ECT).
-The faculty may accept that a maximum of one courses of 7.5 ECTS that course is not considered essential for starting the work with the master thesis.
+The faculty may accept that a maximum of one course of 7.5 ECTS is not completed provided that course is not considered essential for starting the work with the master thesis.

 Course materials